 August 2019 – East Coach House is in the press: ‘The former school of Scots Outlander star Sam Heughan is starting the academic year with two new large classrooms and a pair of studios for creative arts‘ published in Scottish Field, 13th August 2019.

 September 2019 – East Coach House wins ‘Honourable Mention – in Architectural Design / Educational Buildings‘ by Architecture MasterPrize (AMP).
 AMP is aiming to become one of the most respected awards in the industry globally.

-September 2019 – The newly converted east coach house features in this year’s Doors Open architectural event on Saturday 28th, in association with Benjamin Tindall Architects.
+September 2019 – The newly converted East Coach House features in the Doors Open architectural event, in association with Benjamin Tindall Architects.
 It is the 30th anniversary of this initiative, encouraging people to discover some of Edinburgh’s most unique and interesting buildings which are normally closed to the public.
 2019s theme: Global Connections.

 October 2019 – Growing Spaces receives a £50,000 donation from the literary estate of former teacher Charles Kovacs.